LOCATION FILE

 The Memorial Schools

-Four of the eleven schools destroyed in the 2183 Burnings have not been rebuilt.
-They stand as they were left โ€” charred walls, collapsed roofs, the ghosts of chalkboards visible through gaps in the masonry.
-Venn visits each one annually.
-Students from neighboring schools make the pilgrimage as part of their history curriculum.
 The seven rebuilt schools opened within eight months.
 The four memorials remain.
 The decision about which to rebuild and which to preserve was never publicly explained.
 Students who ask are told to look at the buildings and decide for themselves.
 Most conclude it has something to do with which ones burned hotter.
-The actual criteria โ€” if any exist โ€” are in Venn's files, which are handwritten and stored in a location she has not disclosed.
+The actual criteria โ€” if any exist โ€” are in 's files, which are handwritten and stored in a location she has not disclosed.

 The Friction Curriculum

-In late 2184, the Analog Schools became the Sprawl's most unexpected educational destination โ€” not for the unaugmented children they were built to serve, but for Bloom-exit children whose parents decided measurably worse metrics were worth the unmeasurable gains.
+In late 2184, the Analog Schools became the Sprawl's most unexpected educational destination โ€” not for the unaugmented children they were built to serve, but for -exit children whose parents decided measurably worse metrics were worth the unmeasurable gains.

 Bloom-exit children freeze.
 Not from fear โ€” from incomprehension.
 Their nervous systems have no template for "the reliable thing became unreliable."
-The most observed phenomenon: Bloom-exit children watching human-raised children fight and make up, standing at the edges with the attention of anthropologists documenting an unfamiliar culture.
-Park's research notes describe a Bloom-exit child who stood motionless for eleven minutes watching two natural-born students argue over a pencil, reconcile, and share it.
+The most observed phenomenon: -exit children watching human-raised children fight and make up, standing at the edges with the attention of anthropologists documenting an unfamiliar culture.
+Park's research notes describe a -exit child who stood motionless for eleven minutes watching two natural-born students argue over a pencil, reconcile, and share it.
 When asked what she was thinking, she said: "I was trying to understand why they didn't optimize."

-Venn sent a single-sentence enrollment letter to every inquiring Bloom parent: "We can help, but only if you understand that helping means your child's scores will go down."
+Venn sent a single-sentence enrollment letter to every inquiring parent: "We can help, but only if you understand that helping means your child's scores will go down."
 Thirty-seven families enrolled.
 Two hundred withdrew.
-The ratio has not changed in three enrollment cycles, which suggests Venn has found her market's exact tolerance for discomfort.
+The ratio has not changed in three enrollment cycles, which suggests has found her market's exact tolerance for discomfort.

 The Unassisted Hour